angeletx/Evolving-Dynamic-Graph-Representation-with-Multiway-Autoregressive-Network/README.md

 MAN
 =====

-This his repository contains the code for [Evolving Dynamic Graph Representations with Multiway Autoregressive Network for Temporal Link Prediction].
+This repository contains the code for [Evolving Dynamic Graph Representations with Multiway Autoregressive Network for Temporal Link Prediction].

 ## Data